 About Privacy Service

 The Department of Veterans Affairs (VA) Privacy Service is a division of the Office of Information and Technology (OIT).
-Founded in 2002 in an effort to protect privacy of Veteran and employee data, VA Privacy Service administers its programs based on the Privacy Act of 1974.
+Founded in 2002 to protect the privacy of Veteran and employee data, VA Privacy Service administers its programs based on the Privacy Act of 1974.

-The Privacy Act balances the government’s need to maintain information about individuals with the rights of individuals to be protected against unwarranted invasions of their privacy stemming from federal agencies’ collection, maintenance, use, and disclosure of personal information about them.
+The Privacy Act of 1974 balances the privacy rights of individuals with the necessity of the government’s access to their information.
+The intent is to allow for the highest level of information accessibility while protecting individuals against unwarranted invasions of their privacy stemming from federal agencies’ collection, maintenance, use and disclosure of personal information about them.

-VA Privacy Service oversees and directs the development of VA’s privacy programs to help protect the personal information of Veterans, their beneficiaries, and VA employees.
-VA Privacy Service advises and makes recommendations to senior officials on privacy priorities.
+VA Privacy Service oversees and directs the development of VA’s privacy programs to help protect the personal information of Veterans, their beneficiaries and VA employees.
+We also advise and make recommendations to senior officials on privacy priorities.

 The mission of VA Privacy Service is to preserve and protect the personally identifiable information (PII) of Veterans, their beneficiaries, and VA employees by promoting a culture of privacy awareness and maintaining the trust of those we serve.

 VA Privacy Service ensures VA policies are in compliance with regulatory requirements and legislated mandates governing those programs.

 - • Privacy Act of 1974 (as amended 5 U.S.C. § 552a);